5l1v3r1/poseidon-framework-1.1/README.md

         |  _| |  _ <  / ___ \| |  | | |___  \ V  V /| |_| |  _ <| . \
         |_|   |_| \_\/_/   \_\_|  |_|_____|  \_/\_/  \___/|_| \_\_|\_

+! no dependancys or files required !

+installer builds the program into a binary file, then copies it to /usr/bin/

 just git clone it
 and ./install